mirjak/draft-trammell-optional-security-not/draft-trammell-optional-security-not.md

 certificates, obsolete versions of SSL/TLS, old ciphersuites, etc.) were less forceful due to the prevalence of these configurations.
-As with DNS Flag Day, making changes to browser user interfaces that inform the user of low-security configurations is facilitated by coordination among browser developers.
-If one browser moves alone to start displaying warnings or refusing to connect to sites with less-safe or unsafe configurations, then users will tend to percieve the safer browser as more broken, as websites that used to work don't anymore: i.e., non-coordinated action can lead to the false perception that an increase in P is an increase in Q (see, e.g. {{Google}}).
+As with DNS Flag Day, making changes to browser user interfaces that inform the user of low-security configurations is facilitated by coordination among browser developers
+{{ChromeHTTPS}}.
+If one browser moves alone to start displaying warnings or refusing to connect to sites with less-safe or unsafe configurations, then users will tend to percieve the safer browser as more broken, as websites that used to work don't anymore: i.e., non-coordinated action can lead to the false perception that an increase in P is an increase in Q. This coordination continues up the Web stack within the W3C {{SecureContexts}}.

 The Automated Certificate Management Environment {{?ACME=I-D.ietf-acme-acme}}
 has further accelerated the deployment of HTTPS on the server side, by